 Holy Spirit College strives to work with each student on an individual basis in order to assist that student in attaining his or her post-graduation goals.
 Discussion of such goals factors prominently into the admissions interview process.
-Such goals may involve advancing to a higher degree of graduate study (for example, the College MTh program or a PhD program elsewhere) or finding degree-related employment.
+Such goals may involve advancing to a higher degree of graduate study (for example, a PhD program elsewhere) or finding degree-related employment.
 Such forms of employment include the following: positions of leadership in parish or ecclesiastical institutions (serving as liturgists, adult education coordinators, or pastoral associates), as well as teaching Catholic theology as primary K-12 religion teachers or as instructors of lower-level undergraduate courses.

 For students who do not seek placement assistance prior to graduation, such assistance is offered either during an exit interview or it is recommended to students when they are asked to complete a post-graduation institutional evaluation.
 If the kind of employment the graduate seeks is degree related, the College will work in accordance with established relationships within the Archdiocese of Atlanta to help students locate appropriate placement solutions.
-The College also has relationships with certain PhD programs which it recommends to students seeking higher levels of graduate study.
+The College also has